 4 .Undress the secrets of the Star Wars costumes in Seattle.

 Ever wonder how producers came up with such intricate Star Wars costumes?
-The EMP Museum in Seattle is sharing those behind-the-scenes secrets with the Star Wars and the Power of Costume exhibit, open until October 4, 2015.
+The Museum of Pop Culture in Seattle is sharing those behind-the-scenes secrets with the Star Wars and the Power of Costume exhibit, open until October 4, 2015.
 The exhibit is home to about 60 different handmade costumes used in the popular Star Wars films as well as presentations and interviews with designers that delve into the creative processes behind them.

 What: Star Wars and the Power of Costume exhibit